WyattAlexander-001/Wyatt_Portfolio/README.md

 # Checked correlation of all columns and found correlation between ESRB rating and common themes ESRB criteria flags, eg: (blood, gore, sexual themes, violence, strong language)
 ![ ](images/ESRB_pics_Port/heat_map_ESRB.JPG)

-# Upon finding correlation, I then visualized the large differences in volumes of these ESRB flags.
-There were more games with ESRB criteria flags
+# Visualize The Gap Between Violence and Kid Friendly

-# Eg: found
+I then visualized the large differences in volumes of these ESRB flags.
+There were more games with ESRB criteria flags than games without Them.
+Examples below include: blood, gore, and strong language.

 # Blood
 ![ ](/images/ESRB_pics_Port/is_there_blood.JPG)
 # Gore